salbalkus/CausalTables.jl/paper/paper.md

-Estimating the strength of causal relationships between treatment and response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a Julia package providing two important functionalities to support causal inference in Julia.
+Estimating the strength of causal relationships between treatment and response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a package providing two important functionalities to support causal inference in Julia.
 First, it provides the `CausalTable`, which bundles tabular data with causal structure.
 This allows users to automatically subset and manipulate variables such as treatment and confounders that are often provided as input to causal estimators.
 Second, the package's `StructuralCausalModel` interface simplifies running simulations with a given causal structure -- unlike existing simulation tools, users can extract the ground truth distributions and their properties conditional on the data generated in previous steps.
 In this way, `CausalTables.jl` makes it easier to develop and experimentally evaluate new statistical causal inference methods in Julia.

 # Statement of need